Why study in the Faculty of Education?

 This unit further develops your knowledge, skills and understandings of professional practice in the field.
 The unit focuses on enhancing your understandings of learners; creating curriculum; documenting and assessing learning; providing learners with feedback; and, planning for learners in alignment with individual and group needs and interests, as well as, curriculum and professional expectations.
 The unit extends on your research skills to include action research in the field and you will use data collection and analysis to inform your teaching practice.

-STEM provides a disciplinary context through which learners of all ages, in formal and informal settings, can develop what are often referred to as "21st Century Skills" and which include collaborating and communicating in multi-disciplinary teams, critical and creative thinking, innovation and entrepreneurism, and digital fluency.
+STEM provides a disciplinary context through which learners of all ages, in formal and informal settings, can develop what are often referred to as “21st Century Skills” and which include collaborating and communicating in multi-disciplinary teams, critical and creative thinking, innovation and entrepreneurism, and digital fluency.
 In turn, the development of these skills supports the development and enhancement of conceptual understanding across the STEM disciplines.
-This unit, the first in the STEM in Education study area, introduces a conceptual framework for STEM in Education that is common to all units in the study area.
-This unit will prompt you to critically reflect upon your current STEM education practices and to identify ways you can further support the learning of STEM and the development of 21st Century skills.
-The unit will connect you with educators who are represent a broad cross section of STEM education contexts and who share an interest in advancing STEM education.
+This unit, the first in the STEM in Education study area, introduces a conceptual framework for STEM in Education that is common to all units in the study area and which will underpin the learning and application of ideas about STEM education.

 STEM curricula make various references to types of discipline-specific thinking (e.g., mathematical modelling, scientific inquiry, systems thinking, computational thinking, and design thinking), as well as the more general skills of critical and creative thinking, collaboration and communication.
-In this unit you will develop your understanding of these various types of thinking, their similarities, differences and relationships to one-another, their relevance and development for different ages of STEM learners, and how such thinking can be developed through your STEM education practice.
+Understanding such types of thinking supports a connected approach to STEM teaching and learning.

 Schools are a reflection of diversity within global and local education communities.
 An inclusive approach to education involves a critique of social values and priorities, and the structures and institutions they support.
 It involves the politics of recognition and is concerned with the serious issue of who is included and who is excluded within education and society generally.